Superrehtard/old_diaspora_wiki/Installing-on-CentOS-Fedora.md

 *This page assumes that you're reasonably capable of installing packages in CentOS/Fedora using Yum and that you've compiled software for linux before.*

 This page basically covers how to use the upstream sources to build required software.
-An alternative way base on rebuilding RPM:s is available her [[RPM installation on Fedora]]
+An alternative way based on rebuilding RPM:s is available at [[RPM installation on Fedora]]

 ## Installing Prerequisites